 - Adopting a completely new set of articles

-A certified copy of this resolution must be sent to Companies House within 15 days of it being signed together with a copy of the new or amended articles.
+A certified copy of this resolution must be sent by post to Companies House within 15 days of it being signed together with a copy of the new or amended articles.

 A special resolution passed at a shareholders’ meeting